TechAtNYU/analysis-service/README.md

 # event-analysis

+####Data we have####

+- Facebook Event
+- API Checkins
+- Twitter
+- Talking to them/Feedback
+- Meetup RSVPs/People in our Meetup Group
+- Mailchimp newsletter

 The question is.
 How can we evaluate our events?
 We have this incoming data from a variety of sources.

 - Can we score events?
 Can we give them a percentage/grade of some sort?